HajimeShimizu/CDISC-CORE-GUI/README.md

 Define.xml
 - Either 'path of define.xml' or 'expected version of define.xml' must be specified.
+- When define.xml is not available for validation, please tick 2.0/2.1.
 - Tick when validate define.xml as standalone (But it seems unavailable in CORE v0.9.3)

 Data files
 - Specify dataset file(s).
 XPT, JSON, Parquet, USDM are acceptable file formats.
+- XLSX file that follows specified format is accepted.
 - Files can be added/deleted:
   - Addtion： Select files from 'Data Selection' button.
   - Deletion： Select files to delete, then press 'Clear data' button.